abhinavsirohi/myDijkstra/README.md

 # myDijkstra
-Dijkstra's algorithm implementation in python3
+myDijkstra is a Dijkstra's algorithm implementation in python3

 ![SysML](/docs/SysML.png)